Busting The Myths Behind Raising Children With More Than One Language

 “Since being immersed in English, my child is refusing to speak in our home language.”
 Why?

-This situation may arise as children’s exposure to, and opportunity to speak, English increases (with their day care attendance) as well as their motivation to speak English to their new preschool friends.
+This situation may arise as children’s exposure to English increases (with their day care attendance) as well as their motivation to speak English to their new preschool friends.
 Language Attrition is the gradual loss of the first language, as the second language is used more often.
-It is influenced by desire to assimilate to the new environment, immersion in the new language, and fewer education and practice opportunities in the home language.
+It is influenced by desire to blend-in to the new environment, extra exposure to the new language, and fewer opportunities to hear and use the home language.
+They also are spending a lot of time in an English environment, so all their stories from the day happened in English!
+They want to tell you about it in the same language they were using when it happened.

 Grow With Us parenting webinars – Raising Bilingual Children